Gauge-invariant gravitational waves in matter beyond linearized gravity: Variational approach

 \subsection{Projecting on the invariant subspace}

-As shown in our recent \Ref{tex:mydecomp}, the perturbation metric can be uniquely decomposed into the gauge-invariant part $\smash{\psi^{\alpha\beta}}$ and the remaining gauge part that is the Lie derivative of some vector field $\zeta^\alpha$:
+As shown in our recent \myRef{my:gwinvar}, the perturbation metric can be uniquely decomposed into the gauge-invariant part $\smash{\psi^{\alpha\beta}}$ and the remaining gauge part that is the Lie derivative of some vector field $\zeta^\alpha$:

-(The notation is slightly different than in \Ref{tex:mydecomp}.)
+(The notation here is slightly different than in \myRef{my:gwinvar}.)
 Specifically,

 where the linear operator $\smash{\oper{\Xi}^\alpha{}_\beta}$ is defined in \Eq{eq:xiadiab}.
 Also, the linear operator $\smash{\oper{\Pi}^{\alpha\beta}{}_{\gamma\delta}}$ is given by

 and has the following properties: